-The Steel Hybrid contains a catalytic combustor, which needs periodic inspection and replacement for proper operation.
-It is against the law to operate this woodstove in a manner inconsistent with the operating instructions in this manual, or if the catalytic element is deactivated or removed.
+The Absolute Steel Hybrid contains a catalytic combustor, which needs periodic inspection and replacement for proper operation.
+It is against federal regulations to operate this wood heater in a manner inconsistent with the operating instructions in this manual, or if the catalytic element is deactivated or removed.